Unstoppable? Bernie Sanders heads into South Carolina stronger than ever

 Nevada caucuses: Sanders with big lead in early resultsFeb.
 22, 202002:16

-South Carolina’s Saturday primary will come just four days before Super Tuesday, March 3, when some 40 percent of the delegates in the entire primary contest are up for grabs.
+South Carolina's primary Saturday will come just three days before Super Tuesday, March 3, when 40 percent of the delegates in the entire primary contest are up for grabs.

 Many candidates skipped out of Nevada early to campaign in places like Texas, California and Washington, and they'll use South Carolina to hit East Coast Super Tuesday states like Virginia and North Carolina.

-Note: CORRECTION (Feb.
-23, 2020, 6:35 p.m.
-ET): An earlier version of this article misspelled the first name of a South Carolina Democratic consultant.
-He is Antjuan Seawright, not Antjean Seawright.